 Hand-Me-Down Shoes – Don’t Do It!

-Some parents will come to the store with hand me downs shoes that were passed through family members or friends asking my opinion on whether I believe their child can wear those shoes.
-Once a child has worn a pair of shoes, these tend to mold to the shape of their feet, which might have an impact in the shape of your child’s foot.
+Once a child has worn a pair of shoes, these tend to mold to the shape of their feet, which might have an impact on the shape of your child’s foot.

 It’s important to understand that there is no such thing as two feet alike.
-Yes, we might have two children that measure a shoe size 10 and they both have extra wide feet.
+We might have two different children with a foot size 10 with extra wide feet.
 However, the volume of their feet might be different.
-The instep of the foot also keeps a huge role when fitting children shoes.
-Do you know what the instep of the foot is, you can’t possibly be getting your child the correct shoe size.
+The instep of the foot also plays a key role when fitting children’s shoes.
+If you don’t know what the instep of the foot is, you can’t possibly be getting your child the correct shoe size.
 Take a look at where the instep of the foot is located:

-Another reason why I do not recommend hand me down shoes is that if you grab the shoes and look at the heel counter of the shoes —the back part that provides ankle support— you will notice in most cases how stretched out it will look, since children tend to take their shoes off without undoing the velcro strap or undoing the shoe laces.
-This issue can also be seen with older kids where they do not take the time to undo their shoe laces or velcro straps and all they do is stretch out the heel of the shoe.
+Another reason why I don’t recommend hand-me-down shoes is that if you pay close attention and look at the heel counter of the shoes —the back part that provides ankle support— you will notice how in most cases it will be stretched out.
+Most children tend to take their shoes off without undoing the velcro strap or undoing the shoelaces.